 Authored by: Timothy P. Gauthier, Pharm.D, BCPS, BCIDP

 Article Posted: 12 June 2021

 Guidelines for infectious diseases are essential towards directing expected practices and good antimicrobial stewardship.
 They promote standardization which can enhance patient safety and the delivery of evidence-based care.
 Guidelines also enable assessments of practices to detect guideline discordance, which allows for identification of areas for improvement.

 As part of the “Action” section in the CDC core elements for antimicrobial stewardship, facility-specific treatment guidelines are identified as key tools that institutions can implement to improve antimicrobial use.
 The CDC even goes beyond just recommending treatment guidelines, suggesting that programs consider diagnostic guidelines as well.

-Developing guidelines of for infectious disease and antimicrobial stewardship can be a challenge.
+Developing guidelines for infectious disease and antimicrobial stewardship can be a challenge.
 In the hopes that this article may help others with developing localized antimicrobial stewardship guidelines, the following is provided.
 I make several mentions of Spectrum in this article, which is an application that can be utilized to mobilize infectious diseases guidelines for use at the point of care.

 1. Start at the end